Agriculture in New Zealand

 In New Zealand, agriculture is the largest sector of the tradable economy.
 The country exported NZ$46.4 billion worth of agricultural products (raw and manufactured) in the 12 months to June 2019, 79.6% of the country's total exported goods.
 The agriculture, forestry and fisheries sector directly contributed $12.653 billion (or 5.1%) of the national GDP in the 12 months to September 2020, and employed 143,000 people, 5.9% of New Zealand's workforce, as of the 2018 census.

 New Zealand is unique in being the only developed country to be totally exposed to the international markets since subsidies, tax concessions and price supports for the agricultural sector were removed in the 1980s.
 However, as of 2017, the New Zealand Government still provides state investment in infrastructure which supports agriculture.

-Pastoral farming is the major land use but there are increases in land area devoted to horticulture.
+Pastoral farming is the major land use, but a significant amount of land is also devoted to horticulture.

 New Zealand is a member of the Cairns Group, which is seeking to have free trade in agricultural goods.

 History

+Following their settlement of New Zealand in the 13th century, the Māori people developed economic systems involving hunting, foraging, and agriculture.
+The Māori people valued land and especially horticulture, with many and various traditional Māori proverbs and legends emphasise the importance of gardening.
+While the tropical Polynesian islands of their ancestors' origin were prime cultivation sites of various important canoe plants like breadfruit and coconut, the colder climates of New Zealand hindered this continuation drastically reducing their inventory to 6, three of them being root crops (kūmara, uwhi and taro) and were only optimally their most productive in the North Island.